CHANGE NOW FLASH SALE .

 Other factors that need to be considered as team leader in generating ideas are:-

 Perceptual barriers: this is based in cognitive processing and could be both related to personality type and the brief given.
 For instance, theoretical thinkers with rigid processes may struggle to see abstract concepts or to define specific ideas.
 This should be considered as part of the planning process when considering team members attending a brainstorming session.
 It is as important when developing team-building days or informal game sessions to instigate creativity as those individuals with a more theroetical mode of thinking may struggle to visualise analogies which activate the subconscious.
 Theorists have an important role to play in perceptual barriers as Pragmatists may not see the specific details which Theorists see in a situation.
 Therefore, personality type is important to consider in team meetings.

 Emotional barriers: knowing your team members and their situation is important before a brain-storming session.
 Individuals who lack confidence will have a fear of making mistakes or may distrust others and as a result this could prevent ideas being developed.
 Pay attention to these members: compliment ideas or discussions will reduce or break-down these barriers.
-Other members may need to conform and this could reduce creativity as this may limit ideas being developed and restrict broader group discussions.
+Other members may need to conform and this could reduce creativity as this may limit ideas being developed and restrict broader group dynamics.

 Overall, encourage employees to come forward wtih ideas; don't be negative with ones that are not suitable and have time set aside for talking about new ideas that emerge.